 The highest point on the Everest Base Camp trek is Kala Patthar, at 5,645m/ 18,520 feet.
 So you are getting really close to that extreme altitude level.
 With 50% less oxygen getting to your muscles, you have to make sure you acclimatize correctly in the early stage of the trek.
 If you acclimatize better lower down in Namche Bazaar, the better acclimatized you will be when you arrive above 5,000m/ 16,404 feet.

 Spend the Time, Reap the Benefits

 For two years, we ran 50% of our treks with only two days in Namche Bazaar.
 The other 50% of the treks ran with three nights in Namche.
 We set up an O2 test on each client over the space of a year.
-Our research suggested a big different between how clients reacted to two and three nights spent acclimatizing in Namche Bazaar.
+Our research suggested a big difference between how clients reacted to two and three nights spent acclimatizing in Namche Bazaar.

-We have a 98% success rate with clients enjoying their adventure, experience and journey into the magical mountains of Nepal.
+We have a 95% success rate with clients enjoying their adventure, experience and journey into the magical mountains of Nepal.
 Similarly, we do research on all our treks in Nepal, Kilimanjaro and everywhere else we operate.
-Making sure our results on high altitude treks are second to none.
+Making sure our acclimatization program for high altitude treks are second to none.

 Watch our Everest base camp video and then see what people said about our treks.

 Further Information on Acclimatization and Everest Base Camp